harbm/lunar-lander/README.md

 # lunar-lander
-Rocket trajectory optimization with RL and deep Q-networks
+Rocket trajectory optimization with RL and deep Q-networks.